 Recently cast reens and ditches contain little vegetation while others may be full of plants, this mosaic of watercourses provides an ideal habitat for insects.
-Plants such as water plantain with its delicate white flower and lesser water parsnip can be seen in almost all the ditches and others such as arrowhead (which looks like it sounds!) can also be found in several main reens.
-Submerged plants such as pondweeds and floating-leaf plants such as water starworts and frogbit, are also common throughout the drainage system.
-This site and Gwent Levels: Nash and Goldcliff SSSI are the only places in Wales where least duckweed can occasionally be found.
+Plants such as water plantain with its delicate white flower can be seen in almost all the ditches and others such as hairlike pondweed can be found in several main reens.
+Submerged plants such as water milfoil and floating-leaf plants such as water starworts and frogbit, are also common throughout the drainage system.
+This site and Gwent Levels: Whitson SSSI are the only places in Wales where least duckweed can occasionally be found.